What are you saying to yourself?

 Hey beauty!
-This week we are starting to uncover and raise awareness towards how we speak to ourselves, what we say, how we feel, what we think.
+We want to start to uncover and raise awareness towards how we speak to ourselves, what we say, how we feel, what we think.
 It can be confronting, but just take baby steps towards it, and go in with no judgement, just observation.

 How do you speak to yourself?